Arnold Pinnock

-Arnold Pinnock (born 1967) is a Canadian actor who is perhaps best known for his appearance as Paul Greebie, Casey's guidance counselor, in Life with Derek.
+Arnold Pinnock (born December 10, 1967) is a Canadian actor who is perhaps best known for his appearance as Paul Greebie, Casey's guidance counselor, in Family's Life with Derek.

-Pinnock was born in Birmingham, England.
+Pinnock was born in Birmingham, England to an African-Caribbean family, but they moved to Ontario in later years.
 His career began with sketch comedy at Toronto's Second City Mainstage before he moved on to television and film.

 He created, wrote, starred in and produced the 2022 CBC and BET series The Porter, about the railway sleeping car porters who created North America's first Black labour union, the Brotherhood of Sleeping Car Porters.